 Although shooting a test is a professional project, creating a relationship and spending time socializing with a team is the best way to continue to launch your photography career.

 Once you have created the images from your test, make sure to start editing and delivering the images in a timely manner.

 I always aim for a week or less, as it shows that the shoot is a priority of yours and a valued opportunity.
 For tests, it is best to stick to natural editing.
 Infuse your style, but do not go overboard or use it as a chance to test out your latest presets.

 The agency hired you based on the style they saw in your portfolio, so stick to that for consistency and structure.
 Once you have edited the images, follow up with an email informing the agent that you will be sending them over.
 It never hurts to deliver more images, as the agent will decide which poses and looks are best suited for the model’s book.

 Follow Up for Future Tests

 As with all aspects of photography, testing with agency models takes persistence and practice.
-As long as you develop a strong, professional relationship with the key players of the agency and create work they value, you will surely be able to shoot and produce projects with a variety of models and agencies.
+As long as you develop a strong, professional relationship with the key players of the agency and create work they value.
+You will be able to shoot and produce projects with a variety of models and agencies.

 What have your experiences been testing and shooting with agency models?
 Let us know your experience on social at @h_collective